Youth in Transition Survey (YITS)

-For both cohorts the final Cycle 1 weight was adjusted to take into account non- response in Cycle 2.
+The final Cycle 5 weight before post-stratification was adjusted to take into account non-response in Cycle 6.

-In Cycle 2 tracing of both groups of respondents was conducted first at Head Office then during interviewing in the regional offices.
+In Cycle 6 tracing of respondents was conducted first at Head Office then during data collection in the regional offices.
 Many forms of tracing were utilized to lower the rate.
-Unsuccessful tracing accounted for attrition of 2,649 cases nationally (5.01%).
-Due to the reporting structure, it is not possible to identify the number of cases for each cohort.
-The attrition is due to the high mobility rate of the older age group.
+Unsuccessful tracing accounted for the majority of the Cycle 6 attrition.
+This is mainly due to the high mobility rate of the target population.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.